Triangle-Incorporated/PunchGame/README.md

 # PunchGame
 PunchGame is a 2d fighting game made in Python.
 It's controlled with a joystick and a couple buttons.
-The menu interface is made using GUIzero.

 **Installation**